1.) Twisted pair cabling is a type of wiring in which two conductors (the forward and

 outer shield sharing the same geometric axis.

 3.)
-Fiber-optic communication is a method of transmitting information from one place to
+Fiber-optic communication is a method of transmitting information from one pla

 another by sending pulses of light through an optical fiber.
 The light forms an